-The American Academy of Neurology announces the 2018 International Scholarship Award.
-Applications will be accepted beginning in August 2017.
+The American Academy of Neurology announces the 2020 International Scholarship Award.
+Applications will be accepted beginning September 3, 2019.
 This scholarship is designed to provide eligible international candidates the opportunity to attend and participate in the Annual Meeting.
 It is not necessary to be a member to apply.
-The International Subcommittee will award up to thirteen scholarships to eligible applicants who demonstrate financial need and interest in attending the Annual Meeting.
-Five awards will be given based on the quality of the submitted abstract; eight awards will be given based on other criteria such as personal need and country of origin.

 Recipient will receive:

-- Waived registration for the 2018 Annual Meeting
+- Waived registration for the 2020 Annual Meeting.

-- Up to a $2,500 reimbursement toward Annual Meeting expenses to include hotel accommodations, round-trip coach airfare to the American Academy of Neurology Annual Meeting and meal expenses.
-In order to be reimbursed, recipients will be required to utilize American Academy of Neurology travel services to arrange airfare and lodging.
+- $2,500 to use toward Annual Meeting expenses to include hotel accommodations, round-trip coach airfare to the American Academy of Neurology Annual Meeting, ground transportation, and meal expenses.
 The scholarship recipients are responsible for obtaining their own visas, but the AAN will provide documentation that recipient has received the scholarship, if required to obtain the visa.
 Expenses over $2,500 will be the recipient's responsibility.

 - Citizen of a nation outside the United States and Canada.